 We have focused our research and development efforts on developing effective treatments for AD.
 Collectively, efforts by pharmaceutical companies in the field of AD have seen very limited successes in drug development.
 There are few approved products available for patients with AD.
-Only one disease-modifying therapeutic option has been approved by the FDA.
-Biogen's Aduhelm (aducanumab), a mAb administered via infusion, received accelerated approval from the FDA on June 7, 2021.
+Only one disease-modifying therapeutic option was approved by the FDA: Biogen's Aduhelm (aducanumab), a mAb administered via infusion, received accelerated approval from the FDA on June 7, 2021.
+Moreover, Eisai Co.
+Ltd and Biogen have also announced an experimental AD drug called lacanemab slowed down cognitive decline among people with early signs of AD.
 We cannot be certain that our approach will lead to the development of approvable or marketable products.
 With the exception of Aduhelm, the only drugs approved by the FDA to treat patients with AD address the symptoms of the disease.
 Since 2003, over 500 clinical studies have been completed and only Aduhelm has been approved by the FDA, compared to a success rate of 50% to 80% for all other drug candidates.
 As a result, the FDA has a limited set of products to rely on in evaluating PMN310.
 This could result in a longer than expected regulatory review process, increased expected development costs or the delay or prevention of commercialization of PMN310 for the treatment of AD.